waikato-datamining/docker-for-data-scientists/docs/registry.md

 The biggest advantage of having a local Nexus instance is, that you can use it as a **proxy** for docker hub.
 That way, you can pull base images from your local network rather than having to pull them from a distant server.
-This makes rebuilding images very fast, especially if you just removed all images from your machine or moved to a new machine.
+Using a proxy makes rebuilding images very fast, especially if you just removed all images from your machine or moved to a new machine.

 # Example

-Let's say, your registry `myregistry.example.com` is available via https (port 443), then you can change the `FROM` directive in your `Dockerfile` from:
+Assuming your registry `myregistry.example.com` is available via https (port 443), then you can change the `FROM` directive in your `Dockerfile` from:

 ```
 ARG PYTORCH="1.6.0"
 ARG CUDA="10.1"
 ARG CUDNN="7"
 FROM pytorch/pytorch:${PYTORCH}-cuda${CUDA}-cudnn${CUDNN}-devel
 ```